hi-ogawa/experiments/tsr-rsc-ssr/README.md

   - SSR (ssr environment): communicates with the `rsc` environment via `import.meta.viteRsc.loadModule` API to call `handleRscRequest` directly in the same Node process.

 - `component` uses `useLoaderData` to access the RSC stream, then `createFromReadableStream` to deserialize into React nodes.

+This implementation branching is achieved via aliasing `virtual:client-internal` by environment name (see the plugin in `vite.config.ts`).

 ### `handleRscRequest` (rsc environment)